equationalapplications/ViroIgnite/README.md

 The variant arguments are not needed for debug or release.

 You must run ViroReact on a physical device.
 The Android and iOS emulators are not supported.
+Visit the React Native Docs for more information about [Running on a device](https://reactnative.dev/docs/running-on-device).